ninbura/windows/README.md

 	- `winget install Google.GoogleChrome`
 	- `winget install Discord.Discord`
 	- `winget install Valve.Steam`
-- When installing applications with winget, some applications will need to be installed in an elevated terminal, while others you can / should use an non-elevated terminal.
+- When installing applications with winget, some applications will need to be installed in an elevated terminal, while others you can / should install in an non-elevated terminal.
 	- elevated = run as administrator
 - while it's not always needed, there are some useful flags you can tack onto then end of `winget install` commands.
 	- `--ignore-security-hash`